Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: ToM in AI research

 \subsection{ToM Benchmarking}

 Evaluation of LLMs on ToM benchmarks is an active line of research.
-A dominant component in these tests is variations of the Sally-Anne (SA) test \cite{ wimmer1983beliefs, baron1985does}.
-In the SA test, participants are tested on their ability to identify false beliefs, by recognizing that Anne has moved a ball, but that Sally is not exposed to this event and therefore maintains the belief that the ball did not move.
+A dominant component in these tests is variations of the Sally-Anne (SA) test \citep{ wimmer1983beliefs, baron1985does}.
+In the SA test, participants are tested on their ability to identify false beliefs, by recognizing that Anne has moved a ball while Sally, who is not exposed to this event, maintains the belief that the ball did not move.
+These correspond to observational inference tasks \cite{miura2021unifying}.

-Variations of the SA task have been used as a gold-standard benchmark for ToM in LLMs \cite{grant2017can, nematzadeh-etal-2018-evaluating, gandhi2023understandingsocialreasoninglanguage}.
-Other works improve these datasets to control for spurious correlations and provide more natural settings.
-This includes: ToMi \citet{le-etal-2019-revisiting}, OpenToM \cite{xu-etal-2024-opentom} Rather than vignette-based tasks, some benchmarks use a language-based conversational setting to assess ToM reasoning, such as Mindcraft \cite{bara-etal-2021-mindcraft}, FanTom \cite{kim-etal-2023-fantom}, and NegotiationToM \cite{chan-etal-2024-negotiationtom}.
+Variations in the SA task have been used as a gold standard benchmark for ToM in LLMs \cite{grant2017can, nematzadeh-etal-2018-evaluating, gandhi2023understandingsocialreasoninglanguage}.
+Benchmarks like ToMi \cite{le-etal-2019-revisiting} and OpenToM \cite{xu-etal-2024-opentom}, improve previous benchmarks with less predictable generation protocols and more natural settings.
+Rather than vignette-based tasks, some benchmarks use a language-based conversational setting to assess ToM reasoning, such as Mindcraft \cite{bara-etal-2021-mindcraft}, FANToM \cite{kim-etal-2023-fantom}, and NegotiationToM \cite{chan-etal-2024-negotiationtom}.
 Some benchmarks extend the SA task to more complex objectives.
-This includes higher-order ToM, as in HiToM \cite{wu-etal-2023-hi}; additional perception inference, as in Percept-ToMi and Percept-FANToM \cite{jung-etal-2024-perceptions}; and epistemic logic conclusions, as in \cite{sileo-lernould-2023-mindgames}.
-Additional extensions derive questions from common ground annotations, as in CommonToM \cite{soubki-etal-2024-views} or from other modalities, as in MMToM-QA\cite{jin-etal-2024-mmtom}.
+This includes higher-order ToM, as in HiToM \cite{wu-etal-2023-hi}; additional perception inference, as in Percept-ToMi and Percept-FANToM \cite{jung-etal-2024-perceptions}; and epistemic logic conclusions \cite{sileo-lernould-2023-mindgames}.
+Additional extensions derive questions from common ground annotations, as in CommonToM \citep{soubki-etal-2024-views} or from other modalities, as in MMToM-QA \citep{jin-etal-2024-mmtom}.